Azerbaijan shares latest data on demining ops in its liberated territories | News.az

 Azerbaijan shares latest data on demining ops in its liberated territories

-The Azerbaijan National Agency for Mine Action (ANAMA) has reported the results of work for December 2021 in the Azerbaijani lands liberated from the Armenian occupation.

-From December 1 through December 30, some 16 antipersonnel and 92 anti-tank mines, as well as 555 unexploded ordnance, were found in Tartar, Aghdam, Fuzuli, Shusha, Gubadly, Jabrayil and Zangilan districts, Azerbaijan’s Mine Action Agency told News.Az.
+From November 10, 2020, to October 28, Azerbaijan’s Mine Action Agency has totally cleared an area of 5,917 hectares of the territories liberated from Armenian occupation in the Second Karabakh War from mines and unexploded munitions

+The agency made the remark at the new meeting of the working group on demining the liberated Azerbaijani territories.

+Besides, according to the agency, in the reporting period, there were detected 26,931 mines and unexploded munitions.

-According to the agency, a 419.2-hectare-area was cleared of mines and unexploded ordnance.
+In October this year, a total area of 381.13 hectares was been cleared from mines and unexploded munitions, 1,846 mines and unexploded munitions were found and neutralized.

+Moreover, by the order of Azerenergy OJSC, crop areas in the territory where pass the Aghdam transmission line and in the Gubadly district were fully cleared from mines and unexploded munitions.
+Under two projects, a total area of 1,020 hectares was transferred to the relevant structures.

 News.Az